Skip to main content

 • Replacing Medicaid steps with AAA calls.
 AAAs can guide you, but Medicaid and SNAP still use DHS and ABE rules.

-• For Medicare cost help: Use our Medicare Savings Programs guide and ask SHIP about QMB, SLMB, QI, or Extra Help.
+• For Medicare cost help: Use our Medicare savings guide and ask SHIP about QMB, SLMB, QI, or Extra Help.

 • For another state: Use the federal Eldercare Locator when the older adult lives outside Illinois.